Modular Pilot Training: 9 easy mistakes to make!

 Mistake #9:Thinking that MCC marks the end of pilot training

-After flight training, you need to keep your skill sharp and current as you wait for aviation employment opportunities.
+After flight training, you need to keep your skills sharp and current while you go through the application and assessment cycle with airlines.
 This is expensive and a big advantage at this stage of the game is to be in employment to fund your flying to keep current.

 You will also then have simulator prep expenses to brush up prior to your sim check rides.
 This is on top of transport and hotel accommodation during the assessment process.
 You give yourself a massive advantage in airline jobs if you are working and can pay to get yourself into the best possible position for your assessments.